"Every person has a story worth telling."

 Behind prison walls are voices, experiences and untold stories that are rarely heard.
 YWrite is a transformative creative writing and prison education project led by Associate Professor Adelle Sefton-Rowston at Charles Darwin University, creating opportunities for people experiencing incarceration to explore, express and reclaim their stories through writing.

-“In our workshops, participants used it for exploring who they are, what is important to them and to develop an artistic relationship to the world as a ‘free person’.”
+“In our workshops, participants explore who they are, what is important to them and to develop an artistic relationship to the world as a ‘free person’.”

 Associate Professor Sefton-Rowston collaborated with local Indigenous artist Shilo McNamee and staff from YWCA to workshop 2020 NAIDOC theme – voice, treaty, truth – through poetry and street art to inspire the design and content of a mural on the wall at Darwin Correctional Centre.